Shubhithebeast/VideoPlayer/Readme.md

 ### Error Handling

-All errors are handled consistently with the `ApiError` class:
+All errors are handled consistently with the `apiError` class:
 ```javascript
 {
   statusCode: Number,